Police Report

 • • •

-The Rayville Police Department issued a total of 42 traffic citations this week.
-That number includes 32 for speeding, three for no proof of insurance, two for expired driver’s license and one each for running a stop sign, no seat belt, no driver’s license in possession, improper turn, and expired license plate.
+The Rayville Police Department issued a total of 11 traffic citations this week.
+That number includes two each for speeding, failure to secure registration, careless operation and no proof of insurance and one each for no driver’s license in possession, failure to yield with an accident and wrong way on a one way.

 • • •

-All motorists should make sure they have all their necessary documents with them at all times when operating their vehicle and that the vehicle is well maintained and equipped for the road.
+“If you know your neighbor is out of town and you see someone snooping around their home, contact the police department so that we can come and check it out,” he said.

-“You must have a valid driver’s license, proof of insurance, current motor vehicle inspection sticker and vehicle registration any time you operate a vehicle,” stated the chief.
-“If not, you will receive a citation for each unavailable document.
-This could lead to some pretty expensive fines.”
+The chief also advised that citizens should not try to approach a suspicious person, but should always contact the Rayville Police Department and let his officers investigate the situation.

-Chief Robinson encourages all citizens to come by the Rayville Police Department at 900 Harrison St. or to call 728-4431 if you need his help in any way.
+Chief Robinson encourages all citizens to come by Rayville Police Department at 900 Harrison Street or to call 318-728-4431 if you need his help in any way.